vamsidogiparthi/MoviesFreeWillApp/README.md

 ## Service/Controller Layer:
 This project contains two main controllers to fetch Movies by different criteira and Registered users.
 The controllers are simple and only deals with calling the responsible logic method and send the response back.
 1. Movies Controller: Contains all the api calls related to fetching movies and adding/updating the movie rating inside the database.
+   **NOTE: /api/movies/getmoviesbyfilters for genres.
+It accepts list of genres.
+No partial matches are allow.
+Full match.
 2. Users Controller: Just have methods to fetch users within the database by id or all together.

 ## Logic Layer: